-What is the first book you read that made you cry?
+What book have you read recently that you thought was a stand out?

-What can readers expect next from you writing?
+What can readers expect next in your writing?

 The book I’m currently writing is about a family scattered all over the globe, so it’s a bit different from my recent small town stories.
 I’m really enjoying writing it, so I hope readers will enjoy it too.

 About The Summer Of Secrets by Barbara Hannay

 Sydney journalist Chloe Brown is painfully aware that her biological clock isn’t just ticking, it’s booming.
 When her long term boyfriend finally admits he never wants children, Chloe is devastated.
 Impulsively, she moves as far from disappointment as she can – to a job on a small country newspaper in Queensland’s far north.